ryantanlien/SimpleStockExchange/README.md

 A SimpleStockExchange that handles trades on stocks using a PriorityQueue implementation

 # Design Overview
+This program was built using pure Java 11, Maven for dependencies and JUnit 4.12 for testing.

 ## Data Classes
 These classes are an encapsulation of the data in stock exchanges such as:
 - Buy Orders